ocean/hubot-tucker/README.md

 Run `npm install`

-Your Hubot will now respond with an insult whenever addressed with *"&lt;&lt;Hubot name&gt;&gt; tucker me"*, or whenever the word "Malcolm" or "malc" is used in the chat room (case insensitive).
+Your Hubot will now respond with an insult whenever addressed with *"&lt;&lt;Hubot name&gt;&gt; tucker"*, or whenever the word "Malcolm" or "malc" is used in the chat room (case insensitive).

+If you wish Hubot to not respond with a quote when the name "Malc" or "Malcolm" is mentioned (say because you have someone in your team called Malcolm, or because [your country gets a new Prime Minister][5] and your colleagues chat about politics a lot ;-) then set `HUBOT_LESS_MALCOLM` to a *truthy* value such as `true` or `1` and Hubot will be quieter.

 ## Credits